mongodb/specifications/source/run-command/run-command.rst

 Load Balancers
 """"""""""""""

-When in ``loadBalanced`` mode, a driver MUST pin the connection the initial operation was executed on and reuse it for subsequent ``getMore`` operations.
+When in ``loadBalanced`` mode, a driver MUST pin the connection used to execute the initial operation, and reuse it for subsequent ``getMore`` operations.

 * See Load Balancer's section on `Behaviour With Cursors <https://github.com/mongodb/specifications/blob/master/source/load-balancers/load-balancers.rst#behaviour-with-cursors>`_